Hypothesis testing for community structure in temporal networks using e-values: Methodology

 {\sc Theorem 1.} {\it Let $\mathcal G^{(1)},\dots,\mathcal G^{(T)}$ be a sequence of snapshots from a temporal network and let $\bar E_T$ be constructed as in Section \ref{sec:prop}.
 Then $\bar E_T$ is an e-value in the sense of \eqref{eq:pval}.} \\

 Theorem 1 follows directly from the basic definition of e-values described in Section \ref{sec:evals} and allows $\bar E_T$ to be used for hypothesis testing.
-The novelty lies not in the mathematical machinery itself, but in the application to testing on temporal networks.
+The novelty here lies in the application to testing on temporal networks.
 Indeed, to the authors' knowledge, this is the first hypothesis test for community structure in temporal networks.

 While not explicitly stated, the proposed test implicitly adopts its null hypothesis of ``no community structure'' via the static community detection hypothesis test.
 Many methods use the ER model, e.g., \cite{bickel2016:aa, yuan2022testing, yanchenko2024generalized}.
 Here, the probability of an edge between any two nodes is independently $p$, i.e., $A_{ij}\mid p\stackrel{\text{iid.}}{\sim}\mathsf{Bernoulli}(p)$.
 We write $\bA\sim \mathbb P_{ER}(p)$ as short-hand to denote the ER data-generating distribution with edge probability $p$.
 Then $\mathcal M_1$ as the set of all possible network generating matrices, and $\mathcal P_0=\{\mathbb P_{ER}(p)\mid p\in(0,1)\}$.
 Tautologically, this model does not encode any community structure.
 Furthermore, certain data-generating models implicitly encode the ER model as a null model \citep[e.g.,][]{sasahara2021social}.